Measurement results

 Soil moisture

-As with density, there are different definitions of soil moisture.
-The soil moisture content, as provided by the rhoC5, is defined as the volumetric percentage that is occupied by water.
+As with density, there are different ways to define soil moisture.
+The soil moisture content provided by the RhoC5 is expressed as the volumetric percentage of soil volume occupied by water.

 Dry bulk density